 Stipend: Summer internships are unpaid.
 There is a stipend for fall/spring internships.
 College credit may be available.

 How to apply: Please e-mail your resume and cover letter indicating area of interest.
 Please put "Internship in ___" filling in the name of the internship that interests you in the subject line, as well as time period of interest.
-For example: "Summer Internship in Education."
+For example: "Internship in Education."

 New York, NY